 The main Ontonagon Lighthouse was discontinued in 1963 after a battery-operated light was installed on the east pier.
 An electric siren had been established in the iron tower on the west pier in 1933, replacing a Lottrops hand fog signal that had previously been used.
 A solar-powered LED light was installed in the pierhead tower in 2013, replacing a plastic beacon that had earlier taken the place of a fourth-order Fresnel lens.

 On May 15, 2012, Ontonagon Harbor West Breakwater Lighthouse was made available under the National Historic Lighthouse Preservation Act of 2000 to eligible federal, state, and local agencies, non-profit corporations, educational agencies, and community development organizations to be used for educational, recreational, cultural, or historic preservation purposes.
 Interested entities were given two months to submit a letter of interest expressing their desire to submit an application for ownership.
-Ontonagon County Historical Society submitted an application for the pierhead tower and has been recommended as the new owner, but the actual transfer has not occurred yet.
+Ontonagon County Historical Society submitted an application for the pierhead tower and was recommended as the new owner, but the actual transfer never occurred.
+The society must have had second thoughts, as the General Services Administration initiated a public auction for the lighthouse on June 20, 2019, with a starting bid of $5,000.
+Only two bidders participated in the auction, which ended on September 17 with a high bid of $7,500.